Marche Robinson of The Robinson Style, at her desk.

 After years of being friends on Instagram, Marche Robinson of The Robinson Style and I met atop Aspen Mountain (Ajax, if you know).
 Our time together was brief, but it confirmed what I could tell via my phone screen: she’s got it.
 Marche is a breathtaking beauty, whose style is unmatched.
 She’s also got brains to back it up.
 A full time lawyer, Marche started her blog in 2011 as a creative outlet (before the days of collaborations and turning this into a career), and has stuck with it, quite fruitfully.

 These days you can find her on TikTok (she’s hilarious and the only reason I may finally join), taking a stand and truly standing out.
-Hands down a favorite follow, I was honored to have the chance to catch up with Marche to get her thoughts on everything from her epic (!) engagement shoot to the Black Lives Matter movement.
+Hands down a favorite follow, I was honored to have the chance to catch up with Marche for a few minutes to get her thoughts on everything from her epic (!) engagement shoot to the Black Lives Matter movement.

 1. Have you had any memorable mentors?
 If so, how did you meet?
 What advice have they shared that’s stuck with you?